romain-authier/Land_Use_Competition_Small_Islands/README.md

 - Potential for electricity production from ground-mounted PV.
 - Potential for urban development.

-The specifications of constraints for the allocation of potential land uses are provided in the docs file.
+The specifications of constraints for the allocation of potential land uses are provided in `constraint_specifications.pdf` in the `docs` folder.
+Data sources are also specified in this docs folder.

+## Input data

 This map of potential land uses is available using the following link https://www.dropbox.com/scl/fo/8kgc9rmjfmm3d3anjqpxa/AImo126HmB610UhFIHldGXs?rlkey=mt83l9m1smi1idt6qwrzyjfi0&st=o5aezm8h&dl=0.

-Projected data are available in the input_data file.
+Projected data are available in the `input_data` folder.

 ## Usage instructions